delhivery/project-polaris/interaction.md

 ## Execution

 - Generate one of the registered events
-- Internally the system figures out the state of the model in the lifecycle and executes the mapped task.
+- The systems fetches lifecycles of all the models associated with the event and figures out the current state of these lifecycles
+- If the event is associated with the current state of the lifecycles, then corresponding tasks are executed.
+- Tasks produces new image of the respective models
+- A database transaction is created for the above and commited to DB.
-- Updated model values are pushed to a stream.
+- Updated model values are pushed to a stream for all applications to consume

-# Example

-- TODO